 Age and Health

-As with all life insurance, your age and health history significantly affect premiums.
+Your age and health history significantly affect premiums.
 Self-employed people who delay getting cover while building their business often end up paying more than if they had arranged cover earlier.
-Locking in rates while young and healthy is particularly valuable.
+Locking in rates while young and healthy is particularly valuable when there is no employer-provided safety net.

 📋